JeffreyBenjaminBrown/hode/docs/ui.md

 ## Starting it

-The easiest way to start the UI is with an empty `Rslt`, by calling ` ui $ mkRslt mempty` from inside GHCI.
+The easiest way to start the UI is with an empty `Rslt`, by calling `ui` from inside GHCI.

 ## Copy focused window's entire contents to clipboard: Alt-w